britram/taps-transports/draft-ietf-taps-transports-04.md

 The IETF has defined a wide variety of transport protocols beyond TCP and UDP, including SCTP, DCCP, MP-TCP, and UDP-Lite.
-Transport services may be provided directly by these transport protocols, or layered on top of them using protocols such as WebSockets (which runs over TCP) or RTP (over TCP or UDP).
+Transport services may be provided directly by these transport protocols, or layered on top of them using protocols such as WebSockets (which runs over TCP), RTP (over TCP or UDP) or WebRTC data channels (which run over SCTP over DTLS over UDP or TCP).
 Services built on top of UDP or UDP-Lite typically also need to specify additional mechanisms, including a congestion control mechanism (such as a windowed congestion control, TFRC or LEDBAT congestion control mechanism).
 This extends the set of available